A Motorsport Revolution

 To ensure the successful and relevant entry of cars and teams, the classing system has evolved into specific categories that are suitable to accept differing levels of car, potential lap-times, modifications and drive-line.
 The system encourages vehicles from ‘street spec’ to purpose-built world class racing machines.
 Throughout the season lap-times are monitored and where necessary adjustments are made to ensure fair competition in all classes is maintained; the quicker the car, the further up the classing field it goes.

-Organisers work hard to ensure that every round is a weekend to remember, with six of this year’s events supported by spectacular and well-attended car shows, so there’s plenty of spectators watching the action.
+Organisers work hard to ensure that every round is a weekend to remember, with all six of this year’s events supported by spectacular and well-attended car shows, so there’s plenty of spectators watching the action.
 Adding to the profile is the championship’s on-line presence, with live streaming, TV coverage, live timing and extensive social media activity.

 Whether you’re new to motorsport or a trackday regular who wants to enter the competitive arena; a hillclimb or sprint driver who wants to compete for more than just a few minutes; a racer that’s fed up with other people causing high repair bills; or someone who wants to be part of something that breaks the traditional motorsport mould – then Time Attack is the place for you.